Partially stripped wallpaper hanging off a wall, removing wallpaper without damaging the drywall behind

 Frequently Asked Questions

 Should I rent a steamer?
-For a single small room, no — the sprayer method is faster and less hot.
+For a single small room, no, the sprayer method is faster and less hot.
 For a whole house of stubborn old wallpaper, yes, a steamer is worth it ($30/day rental).
+Steam softens even the most stubborn paste, fire it up, hold the plate against a corner for thirty seconds, pull.
+Whole sheets come off in one piece.

 My wallpaper has multiple layers!
 Common in old houses.
-You’ll have to remove them one at a time.
+Remove them one at a time.
 Sometimes the lower layers come off easier once the top is gone.

 Can I just paint over wallpaper?
 You can, but seams will show, edges may peel, and any moisture in the room can cause the whole thing to bubble.
 Removing it properly is the longer-term answer.